UBC-MDS/beijing_air_quality_analysis/src/Beijing_air_quality_EDA.md

 | min  |    2 |    3 |    3 |    3 |    2 |
 | max  |  844 |  809 |  762 |  999 |  835 |

+Table 3.
+Sample mean, max and min of PM2.5 per year

 |      |   1 |   2 |   3 |   4 |   5 |   6 |   7 |   8 |   9 |  10 |  11 |  12 |
 |:-----|----:|----:|----:|----:|----:|----:|----:|----:|----:|----:|----:|----:|
 | mean |  94 |  88 |  95 |  73 |  63 |  69 |  72 |  53 |  61 |  92 |  93 | 105 |
 | min  |   2 |   3 |   3 |   2 |   3 |   2 |   3 |   3 |   3 |   3 |   3 |   3 |
 | max  | 835 | 999 | 558 | 533 | 844 | 560 | 540 | 500 | 477 | 527 | 687 | 741 |

+Table 4.
+Sample mean, max and min of PM2.5 per month

-As seen in Figure 1 and Figure 2, there are variations in the PM2.5 levels across the month and year.
-The mean PM2.5 level is at the lowest in August and September.
-It is especially curious (in Figure 2) that the PM2.5 levels appear to be lower, as we would expect there to more exhaust released by both factories and vehicles.
-These are some possible questions that we can explore in our further analysis.
+As seen in table 1 and 2, there are variations in the PM2.5 levels across the month and year.
+The mean PM2.5 level is generally at the lowest in August and September.
+Looking at the statistic trends for years, 2016 had the lowest mean, yet highest max; 2015 had the lowest max value but its mean was same as 2013.
+We couldn’t tell a significant differences among these statistical summary values to answer the main question, hence we’d perform further data wrangling and exploration to find out more representative characteristics of our data.

 ## Data Wrangling